Start Here for Autism Support – Autism Spectrum Support Center for Individuals, Families and Professionals

 Perhaps your child or grandchild is newly diagnosed and you’re not sure where to go next and what you can do to help the family.
 Maybe you suspect that your spouse may be on the autism spectrum but aren’t sure if he or she would be receptive to a conversation?
 Maybe your friend is overwhelmed and struggling with the isolation and challenges that life with autism can often bring.

 Many times family and friends want to positively support children, sisters, brothers and other loved ones with autism and are looking for an encouraging, uplifting and accepting place to do so.
 Individuals living with autism truly benefit from having a strong, accepting and loving support network and Autism Empowerment is here to help build, sustain and help that network thrive.

 Individuals and families that are impacted by autism often turn to educators, medical care providers and other professionals to help them navigate daily life.
 Maybe you are a teacher working with a child and are curious about best practices or wondering where you can connect with other educators or professionals

-Maybe you are a volunteer in a scouting group, sports club, faith-based organization or after-school program and want to better serve the individuals and families that you serve.
+Maybe you are a volunteer in a youth group, scouting unit, sports club, faith-based organization or after-school program and want to better serve the individuals and families that you serve.